tetratelabs/wazero/site/content/docs/how_function_call_works.md

 # How function call works

-This document explains how wazero performs function call to an exported Wasm function in wazero at the higher level, and what kind of role "engines" play in that regard.
+This document explains how wazero performs function call to an exported Wasm function at the higher level, and what kind of role "engines" play in that regard.
 For more general information on architecture, etc, please refer to [Docs](..).